SiyLiu/Research-on-H1B-Visa-Petitions/README.md

-# Research-on-H1B-Visa-Petitions
+ Research-on-H1B-Visa-Petitions
-Research on H1B Visa Petitions (2010- 2016)
+Research on H1B Visa Petitions (2011- 2016)

-Made use of H1B visa petitoins dataset to explore pattern and trend of jobs among foreigners.
+Made use of H1B visa petitions dataset to explore pattern and trend of job market for foreigner job seekers.
+(EDA.r) Built classifiers (logistic regression, random forest, adaboost) to predict case status automatically. (prediction.r) Delivered a presentation on the analysis. (see slides named Presentation.pdf)
-Gave advice to job hunters on occupations related to data science and statistics.